Holden Torana: Torana GTR-X

-The only existing complete prototype GTR-X car has been recently restored back to its original white paint finish and remains on public display at the Salmon Street offices of Holden in Melbourne, Victoria.
-This car, originally white as pictured, was painted silver in the mid '70s.
-It had UC Torana SL/E wheels fitted and a few other cosmetic changes (bonnet badge, etc.) in an attempt by Holden to move the car with the times and "restore it".
-During this period, it toured motor museums around the country, including the National Motor Museum at Birdwood in South Australia.
-In 2003, the car was returned to its original build condition (white) by Car Shine in Melbourne, prior to being shipped to the US to the General Motors Technical Center at Michigan for the celebration of automotive design spanning the past 75 years.
-This car is now on display, back at the National Motor Museum, Birdwood South Australia.
+The only existing complete prototype GTR-X car was originally white, but painted silver in the mid '70s.
+It had UC Torana SL/E wheels fitted and a few other cosmetic changes (bonnet badge, etc.) made in an attempt by Holden to update the car for the times and "restore it".
+During this period, it toured motor museums around Australia.
+In 2003, the car was returned to its original colour and build condition by Car Shine in Melbourne, prior to being shipped to the General Motors Technical Center in Michigan for their celebration of automotive design spanning 75 years.
+This car is now on display at the National Motor Museum, Birdwood South Australia.

-One other preproduction GTR-X is in the hands of a former long-time Holden employee, along with the body mold jig to make more fibreglass bodies.
+One other pre-production GTR-X is in the hands of a former long-time Holden employee, along with the body mould jig to make more fibreglass bodies.
 Whether this car will ever be finished is unknown due to the age of the owner.
 The picture of this orange car can be seen in Norm Darwin's book release of the Torana, but the name and location of the owner is kept secret to prevent possible theft.

 Torana Mystere

 In 1977, Recaro built a concept car for the 1977 Sydney Motor Show; the vehicle was based on a Holden Torana LX SS Hatchback.
 Appearing on the front cover of the October 1977 Modern Motor magazine, the concept was put together by the Recaro Australia managing director David Bones and marketing director Robin Luck (a former editor of Modern Motor).

 The vehicle was designed and built by Arcadipane Automotive (Peter Arcadipane), featuring a 'Monza' style front end coupled with a rear end that had been shortened by some 355 mm and was powered by a 308-cu in V8 backed up by an M21 four-speed manual transmission.
 The plan was to release the vehicle once two key issues were ironed out, those being; confirmation of GMH's backing for mechanical warranty and getting the cost of the vehicle below $15,000.
 In addition to the body modifications, the key unique feature of the vehicle was its interior.
-Recaro commissioned a special tanner in West Germany to produce sufficient hides to upholster all seats in a unique green colour that was to be a feature of the car's paintwork (however, the cost of this full leather interior formed a significant challenge in meeting the $15,000 target).
+Recaro commissioned a special tanner in West Germany to produce sufficient hides to upholster all seats in a unique green colour that was to be a feature of the car's paintwork.
+The cost of this full leather interior, however, formed a significant challenge in meeting the $15,000 target price.

 Only one Mystere was produced.
 The vehicle has survived and is owned by an enthusiast in Melbourne.